-Parents/carers are responsible for informing the school when a pupil is unable to attend school (by 9.30am).
+Parents/carers are responsible for informing the school when a pupil is unable to attend school (by 9.00am).
 When a pupil does not attend school, we will respond in the following manner:

-- Parents that phone the school to report their child being too poorly to attend school will be issued with a 'I' (authorized absence) A GP note should also be sent into school if possible - on the first day of absence, if no note or telephone call is received from the parent/carer, the school will endeavour to contact them that day via telephone; - if there is no response to the telephone call or the absence remains unexplained or is still a concern, the office will inform the Home
+• Parents that phone the school to report their child being too poorly to attend school will be issued with a 'l' (authorised absence) A GP note should also be sent into school if possible

-School Link Worker and member of Senior Management and further investigation and action will be made accordingly;

-- if there is persistent non-attendance, the school's Home School Link Worker will keep records of the contact with home during the period of absence and this will be discussed with the local authority inclusion officer when a formal referral can be made; - if a pupil's level of attendance falls below 90% or a pupil is identified on a truancy patrol and meets the criteria for a penalty notice to be issued or has been taken out of school without the school's permission for five or more days, the school will liaise with the IO and LA to decide whether a Penalty Notice should be issued; This may be a point of discussion with the School Inclusion Officer (meetings with this member of the LA team and School carried out each term) - To inform parents of school concerns regarding attendance, letters are sent out to ALL parents whose attendance has fallen below 90% during the autumn term.
-A phone call by the Attendance Lead will precede the letter at half term to seek more information and request an improvement in attendance. - If there is no significant improvement a further letter may be sent out the following half term - this is likely to raise the prospect of a penalty notice if the attendance does not significantly improve
+- on the first day of absence, if no note or telephone call is received from the parent/carer, the school will endeavour to contact them that day via telephone; - if there is no response to the telephone call or the absence remains unexplained or is still a concern, the office will inform the Home School Link Worker and member of Senior Leadership Team and further investigation and action will be made accordingly; - if there is persistent non-attendance, the school's Home School Link Worker will keep records of the contact with home during the period of absence and this will be discussed with the local authority inclusion officer when a formal referral can be made; - if a pupil's level of attendance falls below 90% or a pupil is identified on a truancy patrol and meets the criteria for a penalty notice to be issued or has been taken out of school without the school's permission for five or more days, the school will liaise with the IO and LA to decide whether a Penalty Notice should be issued; This may be a point of discussion with the School Inclusion Officer (meetings with this member of the LA team and School carried out each term) - To inform parents of school concerns regarding attendance, letters are sent out to ALL parents whose attendance has fallen below 90% during the autumn term.
+A phone call by the HSLW will precede the letter at half term to seek more information and request an improvement in attendance. - Teachers will also raise attendance issues at parent-teacher meetings during the autumn/spring term as this is likely to adversely affect progress and attainment - If there is no significant improvement a further letter may be sent out the following half term - this is likely to raise the prospect of a penalty notice if the attendance does not significantly improve

 Failure to comply with the expectations set by the IS may result in further action, an application for an Educational Supervision Order, or court prosecution.
-Those who are regularly absent or have missed 10 school days or more without authorization may be at risk of becoming 'children missing education'.
-Taken from Surrey Safeguarding Children Partnership - 5.19 Children missing in Education
+Those who are regularly absent or have missed 10 school days or more without authorisation may be at risk of becoming 'children missing education'.